 Listening to Lady Gaga’s “The Edge of Glory” on Hillary’s list is a bitter

 Mayor Steve Adler has declared Saturday, March 11, as “EnviroMedia Day” in honor of the social impact agency’s 20th anniversary.
 EnviroMedia is celebrating by introducing visitors from across the city and around the world to the company’s east Austin headquarters with an official South by Southwest (SXSW) party to benefit Austin’s Habitat for Humanity.
 U.S. Congressman Lloyd

 I Hate the Word “Exciting” But I’m Truly Excited About, Of All Things, Electric Buses

 When’s the last time city transit employees were so excited over a new bus, they publicly performed a line dance?
 Never.

 But when Houston unveiled its first Proterra electric bus in November, Metro employees danced the “Electric Slide.”
-(Go to 2:30
+(Go to 2:30 in the video; adorable.)

 Is Gender Disparity Being Debunked Just Like Climate Science?

 This is the most difficult blog I’ve ever written.